freyfyliu/freyfyliu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Feng-Yuan Frey Liu's Home Page"
+title: "刘丰源 /Lyeu Fahng-Yooahn/"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi there, welcome to my website.
-I am a PhD student in Astronomy (2023 to present) at the Institute for Astronomy, University of Edinburgh & Royal Observatory of Edinburgh.
-Before PhD study, I received my Master in Astrophysics degree at the National Astronomical Observatory of China (NAOC, 2020-2023) and my Bachelor in Science degree at the School of Astronomy and Space Science at Nanjing University (NJU, 2016-2020).
+I am a PhD student in Astronomy at the Institute for Astronomy, University of Edinburgh & Royal Observatory of Edinburgh.

-My name Feng-Yuan (丰源, Fahng-Yooahn) means "abundant sources" in Chinese.
+My Chinese given name means "abundant sources".

+In Edinburgh, I am funded by Mary Brück scholarship.
+The scholarship is named after an extraordinary astronomer, whose life can be found [here](https://en.wikipedia.org/wiki/Mary_Br%C3%BCck).

+Before PhD study, I received my M.Sc in Astrophysics from the National Astronomical Observatory of China (NAOC), Chinese Academy of Sciences (CAS) working with Prof. Y. Sophia Dai and Prof. Jia-Sheng Huang.
+I received my B.Sc. in Astronomy from the School of Astronomy and Space Science at Nanjing University (NJU) working with Prof. Yi Xie.

 A data-driven personal website
 ======